temporalio/sdk-dotnet/Doc/Articles/Using_Temporal_SDK_for_DotNet.md

     * Get the Type Name of a workflow.
     * Check whether a workflow with a particular workflow-id exists.
     * Wait for a workflow to conclude without accessing its result.
-    * Request a workflow cancellation and wait for the cancellation to occur for a certain amount of time while interactively displaying progress status.
-If the workflow does not respect the cancellation request withing a particular time, terminate the workflow.
+    * Request a workflow cancellation and wait for the cancellation to occur for a certain amount of time, while interactively displaying progress status.
+If the workflow does not respect the cancellation request within a particular time, terminate the workflow.
     * Alternative methods for starting a workflow.

 0. Using the **Workflow Client** to work with individual Workflow Runs (read more about [Workflows, -Chains and -Runs within the Temporal data model](./Workflow_Chains_and_Runs.md)).